Skip to content

 Introducing VEXT

 Everywhere you look, it's the same three stories about the same three people, told from the same three angles with nothing new to say.
 It's another grapevine rumor about a celebrity couple.
-Another toothless take that plays it safe.
+Toothless takes that play it safe.
 Another regurgitated report that doesn't ask the real questions.
 And it's all so fucking boring.

 VEXT is here to change that.
 We're a new magazine about culture and the people who create it.
 We cover what other places don’t: sex, drugs, shadow economies and whatever else emerges from the margins.
 We spotlight the artists, creators and activists who have something real to say, and we do it because no one else will.